kirazero17/task-manager-app/README.md

 ```

 - If you are going to deploy to your own PC, you must have Docker inside your machine.
+- You can test this application without create any account by using test account
+  - Username: `user01`.
+  - Password: `user01`.

 Ok, let's start.